 In this article, we’ll walk you through the best background checks for babysitters.
 We’ll also help you understand what to look for when running a background check.

 How to Run Background Checks for Babysitters

 It is important to mention that checking a babysitter on social media does not count as a background check.
 For the sake of your child’s safety and your peace of mind, please don’t simply rely on this.
 Also, running a prospect’s name or phone number through a commercial source is not a real check.
 Running incomplete background checks for babysitters is nearly as bad as not running one at all because all you accomplish is giving yourself a false sense of comfort.

-To run thorough background checks for babysitters, you’ll need their permission, their full, legal name, their social security number, and some form of identity verification -- whether it’s a drivers’ license or a passport, or passing a test of questions that only they would know the answer to.
+To do a thorough background check on a nanny or babysitter, you’ll need their permission, their full, legal name, their social security number, and some form of identity verification -- whether it’s a drivers’ license or a passport, or passing a test of questions that only they would know the answer to.

 Many legitimate babysitting agencies claim that they conduct background checks on all of their sitters and caregivers before allowing them to work for them.
 Once you've found a prospective babysitter you like, it can be tempting to believe this claim and skip a thorough background check.
 But don't get too carried away.

 Most agencies only really run the high-level national criminal check, which is not exhaustive.
 To help you understand what to look for in a background checking solution or sitter platform that says they run checks, let’s check out the types of background checks there are.

 Types of Background Checks

 Not all background checks are equal.
 Here is a list of some of the checks you might want to consider.